ryukra/koboldtools/README.md

 Todo:

 * Customizeable rolltables. (with special weight controls)
+* Export options to create a nice document of all scenes, characters for use in creating adventures.
 * NPC statblock generator using tags like (thief, evil, cr3,human, etc)
 * Map/Dungeon Generator